AaltoSciComp/scicomp-docs/scicomp/new-group-leaders.rst

 * You write tests, and then anytime you make a change later, the tests verify it still works.

+.. admonition:: Suggestions

-Suggestion: Add at least minimal software testing to your most important projects.
+   Add at least minimal software testing to your most important projects.

 Documentation
 ~~~~~~~~~~~~~